 • Working effectively

 • Behaving with integrity

 The Board of Wicklow CCC oversee the governance of the organisation.
 The Board of Wicklow CCC comprises of representatives from the community, voluntary and statutory sectors.
 Members include representatives from Wicklow Chamber of Commerce, County Wicklow Partnership, Private provider and Community Providers, Parents, Co Wicklow Public Participation Network, Trade Union (Forsa), Bray Area Partnership, Kildare/Wicklow ETB and Wicklow County Council.

 The Board is guided by the Governance Code and have regular monthly meetings and an AGM held in April/May each year.
 At present there are 10 board members.
 In the interest of good governance Wicklow CCC have replaced nearly all outstanding Board members (those serving over 6 years) and have introduced a process where Board members appointed from September 2017, can serve a maximum of six years.
-All new Board members receive an induction pack and a Committee handbook is being finalised in late 2019.
+All new Board members receive an induction pack and a Committee handbook.

 Wicklow CCC are constantly updating and developing their policies and procedures and once completed they are presented to the Board for review and approval.
 Wicklow CCC have also engaged extensively with GDPR compliance and this continues to be a priority in 2020.

 Wicklow CCC currently has 6 paid staff; a Manager, Programme & Finance Officer, Training and Information Officer and three Childcare Development Officers.
 The Manager manages the day to day operations of the organisation with input from the Board.
 The Manager works very closely with the Chair of the Board.